The ScreenSteps Blog for Onboarding, Training, and Enablement

 • What steps they can take to use knowledge more effectively

 Your company can use the model to understand how you are transferring and using knowledge.
-Then the model helps you can set goals to improve efficiencies as you move up through the various stages of the model.
+Then the model helps you set goals to improve efficiencies as you move up through the various stages of the model.

 The Knowledge Ops Maturity Model